|

 The Windsor hardware was nothing

-other hobby 'Ham Radio' you will recall I had worked
+'Ham Radio' you will recall I had worked for a

 years.
-In that time I really got to appreciate
+In that time, I really got to

-the quality engineering that came out of that country
+appreciate the quality engineering that came out of

-and the the friends I've made that were part of that
+that country and the the friends I've made that were

 the start of my bicycle restoration and general